sahilandroid19/Movie_Trailer_Website/README.md

 which is a list of movies and creates an HTML file which visualizes all of your favorite movies.

-WHAT'S INCLUDED
+# WHAT'S INCLUDED

 within the download you'll find the following files:

--media.py
--entertainment_center.py
--fresh_tomatoes.py
--README.txt
+*media.py
+*entertainment_center.py
+*fresh_tomatoes.py
+*README.txt

-BUGS AND FEATURE REQUESTS
+# BUGS AND FEATURE REQUESTS

 Have a bug or a feature request?
-Please open an issue, github.com/wilberh/Movie-Trailer-Website/issues/new
+Please [open](github.com/sahilandroid19/Movie-Trailer-Website/issues/new) an issue,

-DOCUMENTATION
+# DOCUMENTATION

 This Movie-Trailer-Website documentation, included in this repo in the root directory, is built with Python version 2.7.9.
 The docs may also be run locally.

-RUNNING DOCUMENTATION LOCALLY
+# RUNNING DOCUMENTATION LOCALLY

 1. If necessary, install Python version 2.7.9

 2. From the root /Movie-Trailer-Website directory, run entertainment_center.py in the command line

 3. The program will open a browser windows and display the movie posters ready to be clicked for a movie trailer playback

-CREATOR
+# CREATOR
--Wilber Hernandez
-github.com/wilberh
-twitter.com/wilberh
+-Sahil Shokeen
+github.com/sahilandroid19